 The preserved corpses of victims are the most well-known remnants from Pompeii; however, weird Pompeii artifacts are not limited to the human victim variety.
 Things found at Pompeii are a haunting reminder of the vibrant city that once existed.
 Strange Pompeii artifacts that still capture our imagination today include prized possessions, good luck charms, urns, and more.

 Archeologists digging through the weird Pompeii ruins were given a fascinating task.
 What did they find in Pompeii?
 Workers found evidence of a vibrant, lively city that was turned to ash on an otherwise normal day.
 Odd, everyday things found in Pompeii are a reminder random tragedies can strike at any time.

 When a bakery was excavated in Pompeii, 81 loaves of carbonized bread were found.
-It is eerie to see food preserved for over 3,000 years, as it’s a reminder that Mount Vesuvius erupted on an otherwise uneventful day.
+It is eerie to see food preserved for almost 2,000 years, as it’s a reminder that Mount Vesuvius erupted on an otherwise uneventful day.
 Bread was simply sitting in the bakery, waiting to be purchased and eaten, when disaster struck.

 Sexual relationships between masters and slaves were common in Ancient Rome.
 Evidence of this was uncovered in Pompeii.
 Researchers discovered a gold band inscribed with the words “Dominus ancillae suae,” meaning “From the master to the slave.”
 This was likely a gift given from a master to show appreciation for an intimate slave/master relationship.

 One eerie thing about objects from Pompeii is that, despite being over 3,000 years old, many look like modern creations.
 The home of Quintus Poppeus, a wealthy nephew of Roman Emperor Nero, was found stocked with many objects.
 The most notable was an extremely well-preserved statue of the god Apollo stroking a griffin.
 Those who have seen the statue on display claim it looks brand new.